One of the most common questions I get about pricing is how do I price!?

 Then we take this figure and see how it ‘feels’ for us.
 Is it too much?
 Or does it feel right?

-Is This a Side Hustle?
+Is This a Side Hustle or Are You Working Part-time?

 Cali